jayson-aron/python-tic-tac-toe/README.md

 # python-tic-tac-toe
-* A simple tic-tac-toe in python
+* A simple tic-tac-toe game in python

 ### To Run